 You can help ensure the safety and productivity of your employees by actively preventing injuries in the workplace.
 Working to prevent injuries helps the town reduce Workplace Safety and Insurance claims and makes your employees feel safe in the workplace.
 It contributes to job satisfaction because you are looking out for their best interests.

 If you have any questions, please contact our Health, Safety and Wellness Consultant.
 Send an email to email@example.com.

 Whenever you learn that one of your employees sustained an occupational injury or disease, you or your departments designate must do the following:

 All employees working for the Town of Oakville are eligible to receive compensation for loss of earnings related to an approved Workplace Safety and Insurance Claim.

-An injury is covered under the WSIA if it happens because of, and during, the performance of your employee's job duties.
+An injury is covered under the Workplace Safety and Insurance Act (WSIA) if it happens because of, and during, the performance of your employee's job duties.
 In this case, "injury" means physical damage to an employee's body.
 This includes diseases or infections that result from the damage or harm incurred while on-the-job.
 Injury also includes occupational diseases.

 Life's ordinary diseases are not covered under the WSIA, so you should refer employees to the sick benefits information when they seek advice about non-work related illnesses.